Academic Standing

 President’s Honor Roll

 Full-time students (12 units/semester) earning a 3.5 grade point average (GPA) or higher are included on the President’s Honor Roll.
 To qualify, complete 12 or more units of graded work (A, B, C, D, or F) at Sierra College.
-Credit by examination and pass/no pass coursework does not count towards this requirement.
+Credit for Prior Learning (CPL) and pass/no pass coursework does not count towards this requirement.

 Dean’s List

 Full-time students earning a 3.0 to 3.499 GPA are included on the Dean’s List.
 To qualify, complete 12 or more units of graded work (A, B, C, D, or F) at Sierra College.
-Credit by examination and pass/no pass coursework does not count toward this requirement.
+Credit for Prior Learning (CPL) and pass/no pass coursework does not count toward this requirement.

-You can achieve satisfactory standing if you do the following:
+You can achieve Good Standing if you do the following:

 • Attempt at least 12 units at Sierra College

-• Earn a cumulative GPA of 2.0 or higher in all units attempted
+• Earn a Sierra College cumulative GPA of 2.0 or higher in all units attempted

-• Students with satisfactory standing can enroll in up to 18 units per semester.
+• Students with Good Standing can enroll in up to 18 units per semester.

 Academic Probation

-• You will be placed on academic probation if you take at least 12 units at Sierra College and earn a cumulative GPA of less than 2.0 in all attempted units.
+• You will be placed on academic probation if you attempt at least 12 units at Sierra College and earn a cumulative GPA of less than 2.0 in all attempted units.

 • Academic probation means you may not enroll in more than 13 units.
 There are exceptions to this limit.
-Under extreme circumstances, you can petition the unit limitation to the Student Services Dean.
+Under extreme circumstances, you can petition the unit limitation and submit to Admissions and Records.

-• You will be removed from academic probation when your cumulative Sierra College GPA or your term GPA reaches 2.0 or higher.
+• You will be removed from academic probation when your cumulative Sierra College GPA reaches 2.0 or higher.

 Progress Probation

-• You will be placed on progress probation if you enroll in at least 12 units at Sierra College and get “W,” “I,” “NC” or “NP” in 50% or more of the total units attempted.
+• You will be placed on progress probation if you attempt at least 12 units at Sierra College and get W, I, NC or NP in 50% or more of the total units attempted.

 • Progress probation means you may not enroll in more than 13 units.
 There are exceptions to this limit.
-Under extreme circumstances, you can petition the unit limitation to the Student Services Dean.
+Under extreme circumstances, you can petition the unit limitation and submit to Admissions and Records.

 Dismissal

-If you remain on academic or progress probation for two consecutive terms, you will be dismissed for one semester.
+If you remain on academic or progress probation for three consecutive terms, you will be dismissed for one semester.

 READMISSION AFTER DISMISSAL